MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/attack-surface-reduction.md

 This rule blocks Office apps from creating child processes.
 This includes Word, Excel, PowerPoint, OneNote, and Access.

-This is a typical malware behavior, especially malware that abuses Office as a vector, using VBA macros and exploit code to download and attempt to run additional payload.
-Some legitimate line-of-business applications might also use behaviors like this, including spawning a command prompt or using PowerShell to configure registry settings.
+Creating malicious child processes is a common malware strategy.
+Malware that abuse Office as a vector often run VBA macros and exploit code to download and attempt to run additional payloads.
+However, some legitimate line-of-business applications might also generate child processes for benign purposes, such as spawning a command prompt or using PowerShell to configure registry settings.

 This rule was introduced in: Windows 10 1709, Windows Server 1809, Windows Server 2019, SCCM CB 1710